Implementation of discrete positive operator valued measures on linear optical systems using cosine-sine decomposition: Background

 Here $C_m=diag\lbrace \cos\theta_1, \cos\theta_2,...,\cos\theta_m\rbrace$ and $S_m = diag\lbrace\sin\theta_1, \sin\theta_2,...,\sin\theta_m\rbrace$.
 The matrix $\mathcal{S}_{2m}$ can be further simplified as

 where

 Since $L_{m}, L'_{n}, R^\dagger_m, R'^\dagger_n$ are unitary, the CS decomposition can be applied iteratively to break the unitaries into smaller dimensional unitaries, as is explained in detail in Ref.~\cite{sandeep_csd}.
 In optical systems, $B_2 \equiv \mathcal{B}$ represents the BBS and the the $\Theta_m$ matrix correspond to the phase operation on the internal degree of freedom.
 For $m=2$, it can be seen that the phase operation corresponds to a WP.
 Hence, the CS matrix represents a generalized Mach-Zehnder interferometer.
 The unitary operations $L_{m}, L'_{n}, R^\dagger_m, R'^\dagger_n$ are the operators acting on the internal degrees of freedom of light.
+These unitaries are applied in a particular path of beam.
+Hence, they take on the form of control unitaries and are of the form,

+with a similar control operator for the unitaries $R^\dagger_m$ and $R'^\dagger_n$.
+As can be seen the spatial mode controls which unitary operation acts on the internal degrees of freedom.
+Such control operations can be easily handled on optical systems, where the corresponding operators can simply act on the photons in different modes locally as shown in Fig.~\ref{fig:fig1}.